medival/Footballpedia/README.md

 # Description
 Footballpedia - providing a team and player information joining torunament UEFA Champions and Premier League

-A submission Dicoding from class "Membangun Progressive Web Apps (MPVA)". submission has been accepted and repos still in development
+A submission Dicoding from class "Membangun Progressive Web Apps (MPWA)". submission has been accepted and repos still in development

 ### Live Preview